wp-plugins/link-to-bible/readme.txt

 You can mark any text with the css-class 'nolink' to avoid linking it to bibleserver.com; e.g. <code><span class="nolink">Mt 2,10 or Gen 5,11 will not be linked to bibleserver.com</span></code>.

-= I got the error (in the log of the webserver): 'Call to undefined function curl_init()' = Please install the curl-library for php5 (package 'php5-curl' using debian) and restart the webserver.
+= I got the error (in the log of the webserver): 'Call to undefined function curl_init()' = Please install the curl-library for php5 (package 'php5-curl' using Debian) and restart the webserver.

 = I have a question / The plugin does not work  =
 If you have any issues with the plugin, please write to mail@thomas-kuhlmann.de (german or english).